GhadaAlmashaqbeh/GhadaAlmashaqbeh.github.io/index.md

 Before joining UConn, I was a Cryptographer at [NuCypher](https://www.nucypher.com/), a startup that builds an infrastructure for privacy-preserving applications.
 And before that, I cofounded [CacheCash](https://cachecash.com), a startup that builds a fully distributed content delivery network (CDN) service powered by a cryptocurrency.
 CacheCash was the core work I've done for my PhD thesis.

-<span style="color: red;">I am looking for PhD students to work on timely and real-world problems in the fields of cryptography, secure systems design, and privacy.
+<span style="color: red;">I am looking for self-motivated and talented PhD students to work on timely and real-world problems in the fields of cryptography, secure systems design, and privacy.
 If you are interested, please email me your CV and tell me about your research interests and skills. </span> <br/>

 #### **News**